mui/material-ui/docs/data/joy/components/aspect-ratio/aspect-ratio.md

 ### Basics

-Its default implementation combines `height: 0px` with percentage `padding-bottom` to properly accommodate the content.
+The Aspect Ratio component wraps around the content that it resizes.
-The default aspect ratio is `16/9`.
+The element to be resized must be the first direct child.
-Make sure that the content you want to fit the aspect ratio is its first direct child.
+The default ratio is `16/9`.

 {{"demo": "BasicRatio.js"}}